Skip to content

 WELCOME

 Before transitioning into product, I started as a technical writer at OneLogin, writing documentation and UX copy, working with product managers, designers and engineers.
 I learned the (very complex) product quickly, and my background in user empathy, customer focus, and servant leadership skyrocketed me to a role overseeing two engineering teams focused broadly across the product user experience, and also getting deep into reporting, analytics, and privilege management.
-Then OneLogin was bought by OneIdentity and most of the team moved on to new places.
+Then OneLogin was bought by One Identity and most of the team moved on to new places.

-I still have so much love for content, though – in my prior role as Senior Content Marketing Manager at Little Passports, content WAS the product.
+I still have so much love for content – in my role as Senior Content Marketing Manager at Little Passports, content WAS the product.
 My biggest achievement was increasing subscription renewal rates by rethinking the renewal communications to make the experience friendlier and more understandable.
 I wrote Help articles for sensitive products like automatic subscription renewal and revised the entire email campaign (30+ emails in total) that encouraged customers to renew.
 Our goal was to increase renewal rates by 40 bps, and after our first series of revised emails were sent, we improved 50 bps.

 I also wrote, photographed, and created dozens of creative blog articles to teach kids STEM – many featuring my daughter’s tiny hands (see below).